quicwg/datagram/draft-ietf-quic-datagram.md

 handshake, which has a basic packet loss retransmission timer.
 This can allow loss recovery to occur more quickly for QUIC data.

-- QUIC datagrams, while unreliable, can support acknowledgements, allowing applications to be aware of whether a datagram was successfully received.

-- QUIC datagrams are subject to QUIC congestion control, allowing applications to avoid implementing their own.
+- QUIC datagrams are subject to QUIC congestion control.
+Providing a single congestion control for both reliable and unreliable data can be more effective and efficient.

-These reductions in connection latency, and application insight into the delivery of datagrams, can be useful for optimizing audio/video streaming applications, gaming applications, and other real-time network applications.
+These features can be useful for optimizing audio/video streaming applications, gaming applications, and other real-time network applications.

 Unreliable QUIC datagrams can also be used to implement an IP packet tunnel over QUIC, such as for a Virtual Private Network (VPN).